-Four ECOTEM cruises (Table 1) were undertaken in the Mozambique Channel during different seasons (Fig. 3a-d).
+Four ECOTEM cruises (Table 1) were undertaken in the Mozambique Channel during different seasons (Fig. 3A-D).
 These cruises focused on the spatial and temporal variability of biomass and specific diversity of the prey related to marine top predators (forage fauna of tunas, swordfish and sharks) and included hydrographic profiling, acoustic surveys and seabird observations.
-Biological sampling was conducted using mesopelagic trawling (MC02) and longline fishing (MC03, MC04A, MC04B).
+Biological sampling was conducted using mesopelagic trawling (MC02) and longline fishing (MC03, MC04A, and MC04B).
 The MC02 cruise followed a south to north transect, while the other three cruises focused on the ecosystems around Mozambique Channel Islands (Fig. 3).

-In April 2005 and September 2007 (Table 1), two cruises of the South African ACEP programme (African Coelacanth Ecosystem Project) focussed specifically on eddy pairs, the first off southeast Mozambique (MC05, 24°-26°S) and the other off the Sofala Banks (MC07, 18°-23°S) (Fig. 4a-b).
-Shipboard activities included along track ADCP current measurements, hydrographic profiling (CTD and water sampling), phytoplankton and zooplankton sampling, and seabird observations during MC07 only.
+In April 2005 and September 2007 (Table 1), two cruises of the South African ACEP programme (African Coelacanth Ecosystem Project) focussed specifically on eddy pairs, the first off southeast Mozambique (MC05, 24-26°S) and the other off the Sofala Banks (MC07, 18-23°S) (Fig. 4A and B).
+Shipboard activities included along track ADCP current measurements, hydrographic profiling